picosh/docs/posts/imgs.md

 # Features

 - Images can be web optimized
-- API to modify images on-the-fly (e.g. dimensions)
+- API to modify images on-the-fly (e.g. dimensions, quality, orientation)

 # What it is